1972/73 SEASON REVIEW

 It wasn’t a happy start to the new full campaign as City lost 2-0 at Liverpool on the opening day of the season, Malcolm Allison was quoted as saying his team played like amateurs.

 City then lost again, 1-0 at home to Everton, however three days later Maine Road saw City’s first win, 3-0 against Norwich, however with further defeats, 1-0 at Derby, 2-1 at Chelsea, and 1-0 at Crystal Palace, City were rock bottom of Division 1, albeit after only six games.

-Malcolm Allison was a bit more relieved with a 1-0 home win against Leicester and then in the League Cup The Blues disposed of Rochdale 4-0 at Maine Road, however on their travels City were struggling and lost their fifth away game on the trot losing 4-1 at Birmingham.
+Malcolm Allison was a little more relieved with a 1-0 home win against Leicester and then in the League Cup The Blues disposed of Rochdale 4-0 at Maine Road, however on their travels City were struggling, and lost their fifth away game on the trot 4-1 at Birmingham.